aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 The CloudFormation scripts below would be typically be run as a set of nested stacks in a production environment.
 They are provided individually to facilitate a step-by-step walk through.

 ## Prerequisites
-To go through this blog, you need an AWS account where the solution will be deployed and ensure that all the resources you deploy are in the same region.
-You need a running L4M detector built from the notebooks 1 and 3 from the AWS Sample.
-If you do not have the running L4M detector, you have 2 options:
+To go through this blog, you need an AWS account where the solution will be deployed and ensure that all resources you deploy are in the same region.
+You need a running L4M detector built from the notebook found on the notebook instance created in the next step.
-1. The first is to run the two notebooks mentioned above and continue from the step 1 of this blog (blog link TBD).
-2. The second is to run the notebook 1 and then use the cloud formation below to generate the L4M detector.

 ### Create the Amazon SageMaker Notebook Instance
-Create the Amazon SageMaker notebook instance and notebooks using the CloudFormation Stack (ALFMDemo) provided in the [getting_started, Initial Setup](https://github.com/troiano01/amazon-lookout-for-metrics-samples/tree/l4m2quicksight/getting_started#initial-setup) section.
+Create the Amazon SageMaker notebook instance and notebooks using the CloudFormation Stack, **ALFMDemo**, provided in the [getting_started, Initial Setup](https://github.com/troiano01/amazon-lookout-for-metrics-samples/tree/l4m2quicksight/getting_started#initial-setup) section.

 ### Create the S3 Bucket and Prepare the Data Using the Amazon SageMaker Notebook
-Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/), and open the notebook instance created by the ALFMDemo stack (ALFMTestNotebook).
-Create the Amazon S3 Bucket and complete the data preparation using the first notebook (located at amazon-lookout-for-metrics-samples/getting_started/1.PrereqSetupData.ipynb).
+Open the [SageMaker console](https://console.aws.amazon.com/sagemaker/), and open the notebook instance created by the **ALFMDemo** stack, **ALFMTestNotebook**.
+Create the S3 bucket and complete the data preparation using the first notebook, **amazon-lookout-for-metrics-samples/getting_started/1.PrereqSetupData.ipynb**.

 ### Create the Live Detector
 From the objects created in the above steps, you will need:
-- S3 Bucket: `<Account Number>-lookoutmetrics-lab`
+- S3 bucket: `<Account Number>-lookoutmetrics-lab`
 - Role ARN: `arn:aws:iam::<Account Number>:role/L4MTestRole`
 - The anomaly detection frequency: choose `PT1H` (hourly)

-The [*L4MLiveDetector.yaml*](src/1-L4MLiveDetector.yaml) CloudFormation script creates the Lookout for Metrics Anomaly Detector resource with its source pointing to the live data in the S3 bucket created above.
+The [**L4MLiveDetector.yaml**](src/1-L4MLiveDetector.yaml) CloudFormation script creates the Lookout for Metrics anomaly detector resource with its source pointing to the live data in the S3 bucket created above.
-- Launch the stack from the link below and click *Next* on the Create stack page.
+- Launch the stack from the link below and click **Next** on the **Create stack** page.

 [![Launch Stack: L4MLiveDetector](images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=L4MLiveDetector&templateURL=https://lookoutformetricsbucket.s3.amazonaws.com/next_steps/l4m2quicksight/src/1-L4MLiveDetector.yaml)

-- On the Specify stack details page, add the values from above to the parameters and give it a Stack name (ex.
-L4MLiveDetector), and click *Next*.
+- On the **Specify stack details** page, add the values from above to the parameters and give it a **Stack name** (ex.
+L4MLiveDetector), and click **Next**.
-- On the Configure stack options page, leave everything as-is and click *Next*.
+- On the **Configure stack options** page, leave everything as-is and click **Next**.
-- On the Review page, leave everything as-is and click *Create Stack*.
+- On the **Review** page, leave everything as-is and click **Create Stack**.

 ### Create the Live Detector SMS Alert Using CloudFormation
 This step is optional.
 The alert is presented as an example, with no impact on the dataset creation.
 The [*L4MLiveDetectorAlert.yaml*](src/2-L4MLiveDetectorAlert.yaml) CloudFormation script creates the Lookout for Metrics Anomaly Detector Alert resource with an SMS target.